zsamadi/MATLAB_STREME/README.md

 [output](https://github.com/zsamadi/MATLAB-STREME/tree/main/output)

 Default folder for saving the output results.
 The folder currently contains output results of running the algorithm on the default input of "exDataFa.fasta" file.

+## Questions
+Please send questions or possible issues with running the code on your data to Zain Samadi (zainsamadi at ucla.edu).